ttengwang/Awesome_Prompting_Papers_in_Computer_Vision/README.md

 ## Prompt module application
 This section contains papers using prompt module as tool for specific application (how to design a prompt model is not a contribution in such paper).
-For example, PointCLIP use text prompt module designed by CLIP to retrive image.
+For example, PointCLIP uses text prompt module designed by CLIP to retrive image.

 - `CVPR'22` Grounded Language-Image Pre-training [[paper]](https://arxiv.org/pdf/2112.03857.pdf) [[code]](https://github.com/microsoft/GLIP)
 - `CVPR'22` PointCLIP: Point Cloud Understanding by CLIP	[[paper]](https://arxiv.org/pdf/2112.02413.pdf) [[code]](https://github.com/ZrrSkywalker/PointCLIP)